sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tclxml</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : XML parsing library for the Tcl scripting language
+Short desc    : XML parsing library for the Tcl scripting language
 URL          : http://tclxml.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : TclXML is a package that provides XML, DOM, and XSLT parsing for the
+Descript     : TclXML is a package that provides XML, DOM, and XSLT parsing for the
              : Tcl scripting language.
 ```